pereznetworks/WeatherX/README.md

 Status: the web app is not online, yet, still in development

-# My Captsone Project, "The Chief's Kitchen":
+# My Captsone Project, "The Chef's Kitchen":

 Inspired by my wife, who is a great chef, it is excellent way to showcase all the latest software technologies made possible by our ever connected world!